 Moore is known for her powerful and dynamic surfing style, pushing the progressive side of women surfing and owner of (in our opinion) the best frontside carve on the WSL tour.

-Carissa’s also served as an ambassador for various environmental and social causes, including ocean conservation and youth empowerment through sports.
+Carissa has also been an ambassador for various environmental and social causes, including ocean conservation and youth empowerment through sports.

-Bethany Hamilton is a professional surfer born on February 8, 1990, in Lihue, Hawaii to parents, Tom and Cheri Hamilton, both passionate surfers who helped nurture her talent.
+Bethany Hamilton is a professional surfer born on February 8, 1990, in Lihue to parents Tom and Cheri Hamilton, both avuid surfers who helped nurture her talent.

 In 2003, when Hamilton was 13 years old, she gained international attention after a shark attack while surfing out at Kauai.

-The attack resulted in the loss of her left arm, but Hamilton’s resilience and determination meant she was able to return to surfing just a few months after the attack and has continued to compete at the highest level.
+The attack resulted in the loss of her left arm.
+Still, Hamilton’s resilience and determination meant she could return to surfing just a few months after the attack and has continued to compete at the highest level.

-The experience including Bethany’s recovery was turned into the feature-length biopic “Soul Surfer” which was released in 2011 to critical acclaim.
+The experience, including Bethany’s recovery, was turned into the feature-length biopic “Soul Surfer” released in 2011 to critical acclaim.

 Bethany cemented herself in the surfing history books when she was inducted into the Surfers’ Hall of Fame in 2017

-Outside of the surfing world, Hamilton has been involved in a number of philanthropic efforts including the Friends of Bethany Hamilton foundation which supports shark attack survivors and amputees.
+Hamilton has been involved in many philanthropic efforts outside of the surfing world, including the Friends of Bethany Hamilton Foundation, which supports shark attack survivors and amputees.

 Mason Ho is a professional surfer sponsored by Rip Curl and part of one of surfing’s most legendary families.

-His surfing career began at a young age, competing in a number of high-profile surfing competitions in Hawaii, including the Triple Crown of Surfing and the Vans World Cup of Surfing, both of which are held in Hawaii.
+His surfing career began at a young age, competing in some high-profile surfing competitions in Hawaii, including the Triple Crown of Surfing and the Vans World Cup of Surfing, both of which are held in Hawaii.

 Since then he’s gained wildcards to WCT events including the Rip Curl Pro Bells Beach but spends the majority of his time free surfing and creating content.